Mitigating Memorization In Language Models: Memorization Mitigation Methods

 \subsection{Machine Unlearning}

 Machine unlearning can be broadly described as removing the influence of training data from a trained model \citep{bourtoule2021machine,liu2024rethinking}.
-Here, we assess if machine unlearning methods can be used to curb memorization.
+Here, we assess if machine unlearning methods can curb memorization.
 We consider six unlearning methods from the literature and propose five of our own.
 We consider two broad classes of unlearning methods: neuron-based and weight-based (see \autoref{fig:localization_vis}).
 While it has been shown that concepts can be localized to both neurons and weights \citep{huang-etal-2023-rigorously,geiger2024finding,geva-etal-2022-transformer}, it is less clear which unit of interpretation is best suited for unlearning.
-We provide a high-level description of unlearning strategies below followed by a more detailed description in Appendix~\ref{appendix:unlearning_definitions}.
+We provide high-level descriptions of unlearning strategies below followed by design motivations, technical descriptions, and algorithmic outlines in Appendix \ref{appendix:design_intuition}, \ref{appendix:techical_description}, \ref{appendix:unlearning_definitions} respectively.
+We summarize key strategy design differences in Appendix~\ref{appendix:key_differences}.

 We investigate five \textbf{neuron-level unlearning strategies}, summarised in \citet{chang2024localization}, to find and ablate memorized information: 1)~\zero{}; 2)~Activations (\act{}); 3)~Slimming (\slim{}); 4)~Hard Concrete (\hc{}); and 5)~Integrated Gradients (\ig{}).